 Alice C. Linsley

 Moses' two older brothers - Aaron and Korah - would also have married the daughters of priests.
-Korah's descendents are praised in 1 Chronicles 26, where they are grouped with the gatekeepers of Obed-Edom.
+Korah's descendants are praised in 1 Chronicles 26, where they are grouped with the gatekeepers of Obed-Edom.
 Obed-Edom is a connection to Ruth, who named her first-born son Obed.
 Obed was the father of Jesse, the father of David.
 This picks up the Messianic thread, pointing us back to the Horite expectation of the Son of God who was coming into the world.

-Jospeh's Horite Ancestry
+Joseph's Horite Hebrew Ancestry

 Traditions Concerning Joseph's Burial